-In addition to family law, Mr. Crisco also has a strong general litigation practice, handling both jury and bench trials involving contracts, construction disputes, torts, motorsports litigation, and other civil matters in both state and federal court.
-In criminal matters, Ronnie defends his clients in both district and superior courts on felonies, misdemeanors, and traffic matters.
+Mr. Crisco also oversees a strong general litigation practice, handling both jury and bench trials involving contracts, construction disputes, torts, motorsports litigation, and other civil matters in both state and federal court.

 In 2006, Mr. Crisco founded the Mooresville High School Mock Trial Team.
-Ronnie's students have earned two regional championships, numerous individual awards and honors, and three trips to the state finals.
+Over 12 years, Ronnie’s teams earned two regional championships, numerous individual awards and honors, and three trips to the state finals.
 More importantly, his students learn to appreciate the law and develop critical reasoning skills that will serve them for a lifetime.
 His alumni include a Morehead Scholar, Editor-in-Chief of the UNC Law Review, a National Mock Trial Student Champion, and no less than three new attorneys!

 Mr. Crisco is a past president, vice-president, and treasurer of the Judicial District 22-A Bar Association, covering Iredell and Alexander Counties.
-He is also a past Chairman of the Exchange/SCAN Child & Parenting Center (Stop Child Abuse Now) in Statesville.
-SCAN works extensively with the Department of Social Services to protect abused and at-risk children.
-SCAN also provides supervised visitation facilities, parent coaching, and other resources to parents in Iredell County.
-Currently, Mr. Crisco serves as attorney advisor to the Board of Directors for Mooresville Youth Athletics, a non-profit youth sports league.
+He is also a past Chairman of the Exchange/SCAN Child & Parenting Center, now known as Pharos Parenting in Statesville.
+Pharos works extensively with the Department of Social Services to protect abused and at-risk children.
+It also provides supervised visitation facilities, parent coaching, and other resources to parents in Iredell County.
+Currently, Mr. Crisco serves as attorney advisor to the Board of Directors for Mooresville Youth Athletics, a non-profit youth sports league in Mooresville.

 Look Through Your Children’s Eyes: Child custody and child support battles can be torturous.
 If your matter cannot be resolved by agreement a judge will listen to your side of the case and your opponent’s side of the case, then he or she will try to imagine the world through your child’s eyes before deciding what is in your son or daughter’s best interests.
 If you are already in the habit of considering how each step in your separation/divorce will impact your kids, you and the judge will already be on the same page.